philcali/proxy-helper/README.md

 # Proxy Helpers

-This library facilitates the layers of method interception for Java interfaces
+This library facilitates the layers of method interception for Java interfaces.

 ## What?